gnss-sdr/geniuss-place/_geniuss-place/01-design-forces.md

 ---
 layout: archive
 title: "16 Design Forces for software-defined GNSS receivers"
-excerpt: "A discussion on how to assesss sotfware-defined GNSS receivers."
+excerpt: "A discussion on how to assesss software-defined GNSS receivers."
 permalink: "/design-forces/"
 header:
   image: kpi-header.jpg